 During audit fieldwork, a review of all contributions from individuals requiring itemization indicated that 160 contributions totaling \$40,850 lacked or inadequately disclosed the required occupation and/or name of employer information.
 USVAF did not sufficiently demonstrate "best efforts" to obtain, maintain and submit the required information.
 In response to audit fieldwork, USVAF provided some documentation of "best efforts," however, USVAF did not file amended reports to disclose and report the missing or inadequate information.
-In response to the Interim Audit Report recommendation, USVAF amended its disclosure reports by including or adequately disclosing the required occupation and/or name of employer information relating to 97 contributions totaling \$23,710.
-The Audit staff concludes that USVAF materially corrected the public record by amending its 2017 and 2018 disclosure reports to adequately disclose occupation and name of employer information for 97 contributions totaling \$23,710.
+In response to the Interim Audit Report recommendation, USVAF amended its disclosure reports by including or adequately disclosing the required occupation and/or name of employer information relating to 97 contributions totaling \$23,710, materially correcting the public record.